• Home

 (Simple Bank was acquired by BBVA, now part of PNC Bank)

-Simple had a clear mission: make banking stress-free.
+It had a clear mission: make banking stress-free.
 Its website reflected this with ultra-minimalist design, open spaces, and clear text.

 What Worked Well: